 - With an expanded skincare range, we continue to work hard to provide natural and high performing skincare.
 You can read more about our sustainability policy here.

 - All of these ingredients are banned in the EU.
-Many of them are also listed in EWG’s unacceptable ingredient list in personal care products and in California’s upcoming cosmetics law reform banning highly toxic chemicals.
+Many of them are also listed in EWG’s unacceptable ingredient list in personal care products and in California’s upcoming cosmetics law reform which regulates highly toxic chemicals.

 - As the founder of a skincare business, I believe the proposed amendment would help align New Zealand with best international practices, and would enhance New Zealand’s reputation in the global marketplace.
-As a woman, the proposed amendment would give me confidence that other women will not have to discover, like I did, that their skincare routine includes ingredients that may harm their general or reproductive health.
+As a woman, the proposed amendment would give me confidence that other women will not have to discover, like I did, that their skincare routine includes ingredients that may have adverse health implications.

 - Thank you for taking the time to consider this request.
 I would be happy to discuss these matters with you further.